 Career accomplishments to date:

-Favorite Ariat product (by name): Monaco Field Boots and Show Coats (Monaco & Legacy)
+Favorite Ariat product: Monaco Field Boots and Show Coats (Monaco & Legacy)

 Proudest career moment: Leading Rider & Leading Horse (Gustl P) – 1997 Samsung Nations Cup World Series

 Tell us about your first horse: My first pony was a small pinto pony named Charlie.
 He would always jump really high over ground rails.
 He would never just step over them.
 After flying out of the tack a few times, I learned how to hang on tight.

 You ride because: I love horses, being outdoors, and competing.

 If you weren’t a professional rider, you would be a: Marine Biologist